Atticus29/pcc_biology_213/syllabus.md

 ---
 ## Course Info and Objectives

-Third part of a three quarter sequence designed for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
-Topics include TODO
+Includes plant and animal anatomy and physiology, and individual, population, community and ecosystem ecology.
+The third course of a three-course sequence for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
+Audit available.

 Upon successful completion students will be able to:- Apply biological theories and concepts to novel problems in plant/animal anatomy and physiology and ecology
-- Assess the strengths and weaknesses of scientific studies in plant/animal anatomy and physiology and ecology and critically examine the influence of scientific and technical knowledge of plant/animal anatomy and physiology and ecology on human society and the environment.
+- Assess the strengths and weaknesses of scientific studies in plant/animal anatomy and physiology and ecology and critically examine the influence of scientific and technical knowledge of plant/animal anatomy and physiology and ecology on human society and the environment
-- Apply concepts from plant/animal anatomy and physiology and ecology to their lives and community (personal, work, and career)
+- Apply concepts from plant/animal anatomy, physiology, and ecology to their lives and community (personal, work, and career)
-- Develop informed positions and opinions on contemporary issues in plant/animal anatomy and physiology and ecology, while considering ethical, scientific, community, and cultural implications
+- Develop informed positions and opinions on contemporary issues in plant/animal anatomy, physiology, and ecology while considering ethical, scientific, community, and cultural implications
-- Communicate concepts in plant/animal anatomy and physiology and ecology using appropriate terminology in both written and verbal forms.
+- Communicate concepts in plant/animal anatomy, physiology, and ecology using appropriate terminology in both written and verbal forms.
 - Competently enter and complete further work in the sciences upper-level courses in plant/animal anatomy, physiology, and ecology.
 Recommended: High school biology and chemistry within the past seven years.

 Prerequisites: BI 212 C or above or instructor approval.